Introduction

 Guidelines for hygienic preparation:

-• Prevent contamination: separation of raw materials/finished products, personnel idem, washing hands after dirty jobs, cleaning and disinfection of equipment after use;
+• Prevent contamination: separation of raw materials/finished products, idem, washing hands after dirty jobs, cleaning and disinfection of equipment after use;

 • Water: drinking water quality, if other water is also used, strict separation is necessary;

-• Processing: technically competent personnel, execution of the process in such a way that quality remains good, treat packaging units neatly, prevent danger to public health;
+• Processing: technically competent personnel, execution of the process in such a way that quality remains good, treat packaging units neatly, prevent to public health;

 • Storage and transport: preventing spoilage, regular inspection of product quality, handling the first in – first out – system;